Broken Hand (cont.)

 Broken Hand Self-Care at Home

-- Take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) as directed on the label for pain
+Take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) as directed on the label for pain and inflammation.

 Must Read Articles Related to Broken Hand

 A boxer's fracture is a break through the bones of the hands that form the knuckles.
 Boxer's fractures usually occur from a person punching another person (fist...learn more >>

 Hand injuries can be divided into six categories.
 1) cuts and lacerations, 2) fractures and dislocations, 3) soft tissue injuries and amputations, 4) infections...learn more >>